sitespeedio/plugin-lighthouse/README.md

 You can read more about sitespeed.io plugins [here](https://www.sitespeed.io/documentation/sitespeed.io/plugins/).

+## Maintainer needed
+We are looking for someone that can give some love to the Lighthouse plugin and do not have a problem working with Google products.
+You are probably using Lighthouse in your day to day.
+Ping us by [creating a issue](https://github.com/sitespeedio/plugin-lighthouse/issues/new)!
 ## Test with current master

 If you have checked out as the same level as sitespeed.io you run it like this (else just change the path).